JustWaveThings/JustWaveThings/README.md

 - 👯 I’m looking to collaborate on **how to network effectively as a new developer**

-- 🤝 I’m looking for help with: **Choosing from and implementing JavaScript Design Principles / Implementing SOLID Prinicples / Keeping it DRY **
+- 🤝 I’m looking for help with: **Choosing from and implementing JavaScript Design Principles / Implementing SOLID Prinicples / Keeping it DRY

 - 👨‍💻 All of my public projects are available in the repository's GitHub Pages, for now.
-Portfolio site forthcoming.
+A portfolio site is planned.

 - 💬 Ask me about **my webpack template repo**